On stratification for spaces with Noetherian mod $p$ cohomology: Hopf spaces with Noetherian mod cohomology

 For the following, we recall that a discrete $p$-toral group $P$ is a group with a normal subgroup $P_0 \cong(\Z/p^{\infty})^r$ such that $\pi=P/P_0$ is a finite $p$-group.
 If the discrete $p$-toral group is abelian, then $P$ splits and it is isomorphic to a product $P \cong (\Z/p^{\infty})^r \times \pi$.
 In particular, the classifying space of any abelian $p$-discrete toral group is $\F_p$-equivalent to a compact abelian Lie group since $BP^\wedge_p \cong ((BS^1)^r \times B\pi)^\wedge_p$.

 \begin{thm} If $X$ is a connected $H$-space with Noetherian mod $p$ cohomology, then $\Mod_{C^*(X)}$ is stratified. \end{thm} \begin{proof} By \cite[Theorems 1.2,1.3]{bcs_deconstructing} (see also \cite{ccs_deconstructing}), the homotopy fiber of the $H$-map $X^\wedge_p\to (P_{B\Z/p}X)_p^{\wedge}$ is equivalent to $K(P,1)^\wedge_p$, where $P$ is an abelian discrete $p$-toral group.
-Moreover, the base space $(P_{B\Z/p}X)_p^{\wedge}$ is $B\mathbb Z/p$-null and has finite mod $p$ cohomology.
+Moreover, the base space $(P_{B\Z/p}X)_p^{\wedge}$ is $B\mathbb Z/p$-null by \Cref{rem:h_space_null} and has finite mod $p$ cohomology.
 Note that since $X$ is an $H$-space, then $(P_{B\Z/p}X)_p^{\wedge}$ inherits the structure of an $H$-space and the nullification map is an $H$-map, since both nullification and completion are homotopy functors with commute with finite products.
-The corresponding fiber sequence is of Eilenberg--Moore type, so the map
+The corresponding fiber sequence is simple (as a fiber sequence of $H$-spaces) and of Eilenberg--Moore type, so the map

 is an equivalence.
 Since $C^*(K(P,1)) \simeq C^*(BA)$, where $A$ is a compact abelian Lie group, $\Mod_{C^*(K(P,1))}$ is stratified by \cite{bg_stratifyingcompactlie} or \cite{bchv1}, so we can apply \Cref{prop:descentfiber} to deduce the claimed result. \end{proof}